 Of course, Dos Santos' corner also chose not to stop the fight.
 Perhaps they thought since it was for the title and the third and deciding match in his trilogy with Cain that Junior should be allowed to fight until the bitter end.
 Or perhaps they assumed that because neither the referee nor the doctor were stopping the fight, it wasn't their place to make that decision.

 I doubt trainer Eddie Futch would have agreed with this line of reasoning.
-When Joe Frazier faced his arch-nemesis, Mohammed Ali, for the last time in their historic trilogy, Futch famously stopped the fight, despite Frazier's protestations, before the start of the 15th and final round.
+When Joe Frazier faced his arch-nemesis, Muhammed Ali, for the last time in their historic trilogy, Futch famously stopped the fight, despite Frazier's protestations, before the start of the 15th and final round.
 He did it to protect a man that had too much heart too quit on his own.

 Count Dana White as another person who thought the final two rounds were unnecessary.